Inexperienced Walker Camino Tips

 Walking the Camino can sometimes be challenging depending on the trail, the kilometres travelled, and fitness.
 For the Tips for Inexperienced Camino Walkers, if you are not well prepared, you might not enjoy your Camino as much as you should.

-When I walked the French Way in the Pyrenees (from Saint jean Pied de Port to Pamplona) with my fellow walkers, I hadn’t trained at all and therefore some moments were challenging for me but I am glad that I did it.
+When I walked the French Way in the Pyrenees (from Saint jean Pied de Port to Pamplona) with my fellow walkers, I hadn’t trained at all, and therefore some moments were challenging for me, but I am glad that I did it.

-Choose Your Camino
+Choose Your Camino for Inexperienced Camino Walkers

-There are a lot of Camino routes and they are all different: coastal, inland, mountainous, … Your first Camino should be chosen depending on what you like in order to enjoy it.
+There are a lot of Camino routes and they are all different: coastal, inland, and mountainous, … Your first Camino should be chosen depending on what you like in order to enjoy it.
 Don’t choose your Camino because someone told you to do this one or because it is the most popular.
-Everyone has different taste and to help you to decide, take into account the season, the number of pilgrims, but especially the distance that you want to cover every day.
+Everyone has different tastes and to help you to decide, take into account the season, the number of pilgrims, especially the distance that you want to cover every day.

 How To Walk With A Group

 As Inexperienced Walkers on the Camino, If you decide to go with a group of friends or family, do not try to follow them and walk at the same speed as them.
 Take your time to find your path.
 Look around you and don’t hesitate to stop to admire nature or take some photos.
 Finding your speed is essential as you will enjoy walking more.

 On my Camino journey, especially during the first day in the Pyrenees, I wasn’t prepared at all, and along the way, I established some goals for myself.
 For example, “Ok, you go up to this turn, and then you stop for a few seconds to take your breath and have some water or snack”.
 As I also love photography, I took the opportunity to stop and take some photos and videos in order to rest (don’t say it to my fellow companions).